 Every member of your team needs to take all their holidays every year.
 If they don’t, stress levels will rise, and employee burnout will be more likely.
 But you need to balance leave allowance with your staffing levels.
 If your staffing levels get too low, then sales, productivity, and customer satisfaction can all suffer.

 This is why there are often disputes over holiday dates.
 Somebody wants to take a certain week off.
 But somebody else has already booked that week off.
 And if both employees were to take that week off, it would create staffing issues.
 This can lead to tension and resentment between individuals and teams, and between staff and management.

-2. Calculating leave entitlement has become a nightmare
+2. Calculating leave entitlement isn’t always easy